gprohorov/big-id-task/README.md

 Such a way is proposed because slicing process takes a short time compared with matching one.

 Disadvantage: memory overload;
+Processing time:  35% lower than that of non-multithreading approach.

 In the branch  **async**   https://github.com/gprohorov/big-id-task/tree/async the algorithm is more optimized on the base of **CompletableFuture**